Fiber for Kids

 Sunfiber for Kids

 Sunfiber, a natural guar fiber powder, is appropriate for all ages.
 The recommended dosage for children over nine months is 1 serving containing between 3 and 7 grams.
 Children can confidently consume Sunfiber to meet their fiber needs without experiencing undesirable side effects such as excess gas or bloating.

 Sunfiber can easily be added to juice, milk, yogurt or any other non-carbonated beverage or food.
 It’s tasteless, odorless and dissolves in water.
 You can even cook with it, bake with it or add it to your child’s morning smoothie.

 In addition to the traditional health benefits of dietary fiber, Sunfiber has been shown to benefit children with chronic abdominal pain or IBS.
 Studies have also shown that Sunfiber may help improve regularity and irritability in children diagnosed with autism spectrum disorder.

-Learn More About Children’s Fiber
+Learn More About Fiber for Kids

 Discover more about children’s fiber needs.